phaethonp/we-ai/virtual_assistant_project_drawings/Readme.md

 # Semantic search over BIM/IFC files
-Integrated BIM Data Processing and AI-driven Natural Language Response System<br>
+Integrated BIM Data Processing and AI-driven Natural Language Response System.
+We will describe 2 methods which we intend to use<br>
+### External Computation for BIM-NLP Integration

 - **BIM to JSON**: A BIM drawing is converted into a JSON file using IfcOpenShell.<br>
 - **Storage**: The JSON file is stored in a database.<br>